University of New Orleans Scholarships (2025–2026)

 💰 Cost of Attendance at University of New Orleans

-UNO also participates in the Academic Common Market (ACM), which allows students from select Southern states to pay in-state tuition if their chosen major isn’t offered in their home state.
+Out-of-State Savings: UNO’s Gulf State Promise offers in-state tuition to residents of Texas, Mississippi, Alabama, and Florida.
+UNO also participates in the Academic Common Market (ACM) for select majors, allowing eligible students from SREB states to pay in-state tuition when their program isn’t offered in their home state.

 Cost of Attendance FAQ